RedHatWorkshops/fuse-on-openshift/_posts/microservices/2014-12-31-using-s2i-for-builds.md

 To deploy our microservice with OpenShift using s2i, we'll want to first add it to a git repo and let openshift pull the code directly from our github.com repo.

-First, create a new repo in github.com called "camel-microservice"
+First, create a new repo in github.com called "camel-rest-workshop"

 ![Create project]({{ site.url }}/images/microservices/newgithubproject.png)
 ![Import code]({{ site.url }}/images/microservices/howtoimportgithub.png)